lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 4. Then, we used Transformer model to segment the patent drawings and their corresponding labels.

+5. We then used a distance-based method to match each figure label to its corresponding subfigure in the file.

 5. Finally, the output are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.

 # Running the Pipeline